National Native American Heritage Month

 November is recognized as National Native American Heritage Month in both the United States and Canada.
 It is a time to celebrate the traditions, cultures, and experiences of Native Americans and indigenous communities.
 Join us in honoring Native American heritage by learning about the history and culture of local tribes, visiting local Native American history preservation sights, exploring the resources below, and much more.

-While this page is the result of a collaborative effort, it is not a comprehensive resource.
-We encourage students, faculty, and staff to explore other online and local resources and to feel free to share those that may add to the richness of this page by emailing [email protected].
+While this resource is the result of a collaborative effort, it is not comprehensive.
+We encourage students, faculty, and staff to explore other online and local resources and to feel free to share those that may add to the richness of our efforts by emailing us at [email protected].

 Events | Learn | Engage | Resources